jgkramer/jgkramer.github.io/_drafts/post7_demand.md

 In this post I return to the electricity pricing in the U.S., this time focusing on a concept that absent for most residential customers but mandatory for business customers that exceed a certain size: **demand pricing**.
 Under a demand pricing scheme, an electricity customer is charged in two separate ways:

-(1) **Energy consumption.**  Described in [earlier](https://jgkramer.github.io/2022/10/15/Residential-Electricity-Rates.html) [posts](https://jgkramer.github.io/2022/11/07/Electricity_Usage_Anecdotes.html), like residential plans most demand plans charge for total energy consumption, measured in kilowatt-hours (kWh), and a per-kWh rate is applied.
+(1) **Consumption: Energy.**  Described in [earlier](https://jgkramer.github.io/2022/10/15/Residential-Electricity-Rates.html) [posts](https://jgkramer.github.io/2022/11/07/Electricity_Usage_Anecdotes.html), like residential plans most demand plans charge for total energy consumption, measured in kilowatt-hours (kWh), and a per-kWh rate is applied.
 The per-kWh charge may depend on the season and time of day (as in a Time of Use Plan), or it may be fixed.

-(2) **Demand (maximum power).**  Here, utilities bill not for the energy consumed (in kWh), but rather for the maximum **rate** of energy consumption in a short period of time (such as a 15 minute period), at any time during the billing period (typically monthly).
+(2) **Demand: Power.**  Here, utilities bill not for the energy consumed (in kWh), but rather for the maximum **rate** of energy consumption in a short period of time (such as a 15 minute period), at any time during the billing period (typically monthly).
 This is a measurement of maximum **power** rather than aggregate energy consumption and so is often priced on a per-kW (rather than per-kWh).
 The demand charge can also depend on the season and time of day.

 **(a little outline here)**